Located in Jacksonville, OR, United States (Zone 9a)

 Our Commitment to Quality Seed

-We are in a county that has banned GMO crops and we observe strict isolation distances and also know our prevailing wind patterns.
-We do our best to be aware of our distant neighbor's farming or gardening activities to prevent contamintion also.
-We have a lot of land available to lease so we can ensure that we maintain the distances required to prevent crossing.
-We grow for large seed companies, so we produce and harvest only the highest quality seed that is subject to testing for germination rate, mold etc. We always overplant and rogue out off types and undiserable traits .
-We look at vigor, pest and disease resistance, cold and heat tolerance, morphological characteristics, early bolting etc. We understand the fluidity of genetics and need to maintain and ability to improve seed.
+We are in a county that has banned GMO crops and we observe strict isolation distances.
+We do our best to be aware of our neighbor's farming or gardening activities to prevent crossing.
+We have four isolation fields, and when necessary we cage crops like peppers to prevent cross pollination with similar crops.
+We grow exclusively for seed companies, so we produce and harvest only the highest quality seed that is subject to testing for germination rate, mold, GMO contamination, etc. We always overplant and rogue out off types and undeserable traits, selecting for vigor, pest and disease resistance, cold and heat tolerance, morphological characteristics, early bolting etc.

 Our Growing Practices